bahp/django-protondx/docs/modules/history/meeting_history.rst

 Topics discussed
 ~~~~~~~~~~~~~~~~

-1. Present the draft website that the front-end is almost completed without data available.
+1. Present an initial version of the website
+2. Creating sample data for testing purposes

 Resulting decisions
 ~~~~~~~~~~~~~~~~~~~

-1. Focus on integration and finalising the functionality
+1. Focus on integration and finalisation of the minimum viable product

-2. Reverse-geocoding (from lat-lon to postcode, city, state, country).
+2. Reverse-geocoding - obtain country, region, county and postcode from latitude and longitude

+3. Add commands to automatically create and load data into the database

 ---------------